 - Incorporate expert assessment provided by reviewers outside of the unit.
-Depending on the unit, these reviewers could be internal to the university, from peer institutions, or a mixture of the two.
+These reviewers are typically from peer institutions.

 - Be forward looking.
 While assessment of a program’s past performance and progress on goals that emerged from previous reviews are important, priorities for continuous improvement are of greatest concern.

 - Be evaluative, not just descriptive.
 Plans for improvement require judgments about the current status of the programs and activities of the unit.
 For academic departments, special attention will be paid to student learning outcomes and their assessment; the diversity of curriculum, students, and faculty; and future directions.